ravenlandpush/ravencoin-ipfs-bootstrap-tools/README.md

 # Ravencoin IPFS Swarm Tools
 Ravencoin Bootstrap Tools for IPFS Object Mirroring and Swarm are simple.
+This is a Ravenland public beta (see https://www.ravenland.org  and https://www.ravencoinos.org for more).

 # Instructions
 Simply obtain the client shellscript and run it as the user which IPFS is configured. (the user which has ~/.ipfs initialized).